evalplus/evalplus/docs/cli.md

 ## Code post-processing

+> [!Note]
+>
+> This step is by default performed in `evalplus.codegen`.
+> Yet, you might want to use it if you have generated the code using other tools.

 LLM-generated text may not be compilable code for including natural language lines or incomplete extra code.
 We provide a tool namely `evalplus.sanitize` to clean up the code: